SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

 Some results from [Massimo2022]_ are shown in the following.

-A 2D uniform thermal plasma case show that with uniform macro-particle distributions the task-parallelization in :program:`Smilei` does not have a performance advantage.
+A 2D uniform thermal plasma case shows that with uniform macro-particle distributions the task-parallelization in :program:`Smilei` does not have a performance advantage.